rami-guzlan/milo_codexdev/README.md

 brew install ffmpeg portaudio
 ```

-On Windows: You can install ffmpeg using a package manager like Chocolatey (`choco install ffmpeg`) or Scoop (`scoop install ffmpeg`).
-PortAudio is not typically required for PyAudio on Windows as wheels are pre-compiled.
+On Windows: install ffmpeg using a package manager like Chocolatey (`choco install ffmpeg`) or Scoop (`scoop install ffmpeg`).
+The `sounddevice` package ships with PortAudio so you don't need to install it separately.

 **C. Install Python Dependencies**